 - as part of special measures aimed at increasing representation of women in areas of the University where women are under-represented.

-- The Recruitment Services Branch of Human Resources Division must be notified of an intention to advertise an Identified Position.
+- The Human Recourses recruitment and business partners must be notified of an intention to advertise an Identified Position.

 - The area seeking to place the advertisement must submit the recruitment and selection documentation to the Director, Human Resources for approval.

 - The selection documentation must be accompanied by details about representation of the disadvantaged group(s) in the area for which the position is being advertised, any relevant previous actions aimed at increasing employment opportunities and how the identified position will increase representation and promote equality.

 - Advertisements must include the following information:

 - the personal attributes that are the basis for the identified position.

 - a statement that the Identified Position is an equal employment opportunity measure aiming to increase representation by the target group in accordance with the University Identified Positions Procedure.